 Tuesday, December 09, 2008

 The Board Track motorcycle race course was a peculiarly American institution.
-The first banked wooden racing tracks (Velodromes) were used for bicycle racing in Europe and America over 110 years ago, and in fact, such tracks still exist for bicycle sport.
+The first banked wooden racing tracks (Velodromes) were used for bicycle racing in Europe and America in the 1880s, and in fact, such tracks still exist for bicycle sport.
 Motorcycles were initially used as 'pacing' machines to get the bicycles up to speed (see pic).

 It became apparent early on that motorcycles were a logical choice to share the tracks with bicycles at the dawn of the 20th Century, and it was soon clear that they were much more exciting than bicycles!
 Crowds began to flock to these new races, and within a short time, entrepreneurial fellows saw Possibility.
 During these Pioneer days of motorcycling, many of the rider/designer/manufacturers of motorcycles had been bicycle racers on Velodromes in their younger days, most notably both George M. Hendee and C. Oscar Hedstrom of Indian.
 By 1908, their company was among the first to catalog a 'production racer' in both single and twin-cylinder variants, the 'Torpedo Tank' models (see below).
 [As a side note; the earliest 'production racer' I've found advertised is the Mars of 1906]